caseyamcl/guzzle_retry_middleware/README.md

 you can use the `should_retry_callback` option to implement a callback method that returns `true` (should retry) or `false` (should not retry).

+Another use for this callback could be based on the request itself.
+For example, you may only want to retry requests that have a specific header set.

 It's important to note that the callback will be called only if all the following circumstances are true:

 * The `retry_enabled` option is `true` (default: `true`)